-From 6 April 2017, the amount of tax relief available on mortgage interest is being tapered down to 20% by 2020, halving the relief for higher-rate taxpayers.
+From 6 April 2017, the amount of tax relief available on mortgage interest in respect of residential let properties is being tapered down to 20% by 2020, halving the relief for higher-rate taxpayers.
 Since April 2016, the current 10% ‘wear and tear allowance’ has been be replaced with a relief based on the cost actually incurred in replacing furnishings.

 Royalties and other income from 'intellectual property' are chargeable to income tax.
 The full amount of such income arising in the tax year is chargeable less expenses incurred wholly and exclusively for the purpose of generating income.